matt-FFFFFF/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayFirewallCustomRule.md

 ```

 ### -Name
 The Name of the Rule.
+Spaces are not permitted.

 ```yaml
 Type: System.String